rlerner/bridgeMySQL/README.md

 http://www.bridgemysql.com/

 ## Help Out
 Want to write tests, improve documentation, etc?
 Let me know!
+I'm rolling out this code mostly implemented, because I find that it'll be super helpful, and most of the functions that do not operate have very low occurances on a GitHub search anyway.